 We can pontificate all we want about what it’s like to do something or be in a particular scenario.
 But until you experience it for yourself, there’s no amount of planning that can prepare you for some of life’s big moments.

-Now that I’m deep into early retirement, I’d like to share what I’d do differently if I could rewind time and go back to when I first left work in 2012.
+Now that I haven’t had a job for a while, I’d like to share what I’d do differently if I could rewind time and go back to when I first left work in 2012.
+If you are planning on retiring early, this post should help you reveal some blindspots.

 Things I’d Change If I Could Do My Retirement Differently